-The National Centre for Learning Welsh highlights at the Wrecsam National Eisteddfod
+National Centre for Learning Welsh highlights at Eisteddfod y Garreg Las

 In addition to a full programme of activities for Welsh learners at the Maes D learners’ village, the National Centre for Learning Welsh will be hosting a number of events at the National Eisteddfod, as well as taking part in events held by our partners.

-You can view the full timetable or download a PDF version using the link below.
+You can download a PDF version of the timetable using the link below.

 Maes D is the Welsh learners' area on the Eisteddfod maes (field).
 It's a great opportunity for learners to socialise, meet others, compete, gather information, and enjoy practising their Cymraeg.